General ledger definition

 What is GL in the context of accounting?
-A company’s general ledger is the basis of its financial reporting and the source of the information used therein.
+A company’s GL is the basis of its financial reporting and the source of the information used therein.
 Transactions are noted from a source document, such as an invoice or bill, and tracked in the general journal.
 Periodically, all transactions made within a company are posted to the general ledger.
-Since the general ledger is comprised of a company’s total financial accounts, it is instrumental in the preparation of key financial reporting documents such as the balance sheet and income statement.
+Since the GL is comprised of a company’s total financial accounts, it is instrumental in the preparation of key financial reporting documents such as the balance sheet and income statement.

 Enjoy less admin, more automation, simplified payroll, and get paid faster with Sage 50cloud.

 - Making a general ledger begins with creating a journal or log with the details of every business transaction, as each transaction occurs.

 - Then categorize each transaction under a relevant account, such as sales, cash, or accounts payable.

 - At regular intervals, reconcile the information inside these accounts.

 - Once complete, transfer your journal entries to the GL.

 The reconciliation process is a matter of double-checking important accounts.
 Reconciliation involves checking each account within a general ledger to verify accuracy.
 The process begins by gathering the information for each account in review, then examining any journal entries which have been made to correct errors in the ledger.